kimpro82/MyBizApps/VBA/ProgressRateTracker/README.md

       <summary>UpdateValues()</summary>

     ```vba
-    ' Subroutine to update the progress tracking values
+    ' Core procedure to update the progress tracking values.
+    ' This is the main function responsible for calculating and updating the
+    ' progress data within the spreadsheet.
+It handles clearing outdated data,
+    ' calculating total, done, and remained rates, and ensuring that only relevant
+    ' data up to the current day is processed.
+    '
+    ' Parameters: None
+    ' Returns: None
     Private Sub UpdateValues()

         Dim rateStartColNum As Long                   ' Column number where rate tracking starts